pmglab/KGGSEE/doc/source/detailed_document.rst

 2. DESE guided by eQTLs (eDESE:gene and eDESE:isoform)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To perform conditional gene-based association analysis using another two different strategies to map variants to genes (variants in MHC regions are not considered), i.e., gene-level and isoform-level eQTLs (also are variants).
+To perform conditional gene-based association analysis using another two different strategies to map variants to genes, i.e., gene-level and isoform-level eQTLs (also are variants).
 The two strategies correspond to two models, i.e., eDESE:gene and eDESE:isoform, respectively.

 eDESE:gene